netbox-community/netbox-operator/multi-cluster-utilities/README.md

 # Multicluster Configuration
 The create-kubeconfig-secret.sh is copied from [multicluster-runtime project](https://github.com/kubernetes-sigs/multicluster-runtime/tree/main), especially, from the `Kubeconfig Provider Example`.

-This Readme cover only what is relevant for setting up a `Management cluster` which runs the controller, and `Resource Clusters` which host the Netbox Operator Resources.
+This Readme cover only what is relevant for setting up a `Management cluster` which hosts the kubernetes operator, and `Resource Clusters` which host the Netbox Operator Resources.
 For more information over the scripts, and how a multicluster setup could be setup with Kubeconfig provider please read [this](https://github.com/kubernetes-sigs/multicluster-runtime/blob/main/examples/kubeconfig/README.md)

 ## 1. Create Management Cluster